Please select a faculty / graduate school from this menu.

 (Precautions for writing assignments and theses)

 Along with the semester-end examinations and in-class examinations, written assignments （including graduation theses）are important proof of your accomplishments at university.
-Disregard for the rules for written assignments and theses may lead to disqualification or disciplinary action if judged to have been an act of academic misconduct.

 Any references made from particular sources must be clearly distinguished from your own viewpoints and properly cited.
-It will be deemed an act of plagiarism if you ignore this.

 The most important points with regard to writing papers are as follows: